Associate Professor in Human Geography

-Currently, the Department employs 9 Professors, 10 Associate Professors, 6 researchers and 9 PhD candidates.
+Currently, the Department employs 9 Professors, 10 Associate Professors, 6 researchers, and 12 PhD candidates.
+The Department has defined four strategic areas: Natural hazards and the effects of climate change; Environment, resources, and management; Mobility, transnationalism and inequality; and Innovation and regional change (https://www.ntnu.edu/geography/strategic-areas).
 The Department offers a stimulating, vibrant and international work environment.
-The Department has about 400 students.
+About 400 students are annually enrolled in our study programs.

 Qualifications and obligations

-The person appointed to the advertised position will have specific responsibility for teaching in courses in quantitative methods at bachelor and master’s levels.
-The successful candidate will also be required to contribute to teach other courses in human geography at bachelor and master’s levels as well as to participate in teaching activities in accordance with the relevant curriculum and to take part in further developing the teaching programmes.
+The person appointed to the advertised position will have specific responsibility for teaching courses in the Master in Entrepreneurship, Innovation and Society and take part in the further development of the master program.
+The successful candidate must also be willing to teach courses in human geography at bachelor and master’s levels in accordance with the relevant curriculum as well as to take part in further developing the various teaching programs at the Department.
 The Associate Professor will participate in work connected to student exams without special remuneration.

 Personal skills will be ascribed high importance, i.e. motivation and ability to contribute constructively to a team, collegiality, and good communication skills.